boundlesslifelab/boundlesslifelab.github.io/_posts/2025-03-03-Consistency.md

 Day in, day out.
 The grind.
 The sweat.
 The relentless push forward when no one was watching.
 That’s the real game-changer.
 That’s the secret behind every “overnight” transformation—whether it’s Rocky, Milkha Singh, or anyone who’s ever done something great.

-And today, I want to share a few real-life stories that prove just how powerful consistency really is.
+And today, I want to share three real-life stories that prove just how powerful consistency really is.

 ## **Chris Nikic: 1% Better Every Day**